Skip to main content

 Court ruling clarifies timing requirements for IME no-show denials when verification is requested after the missed appointment in New York no-fault insurance cases.

-Understanding IME No-Show Denials and Verification Timing
+The Intersection of IME No-Shows and Verification Timing Requirements

 Jason Tenenbaum’s Analysis: